jetbundle/jetbundle.github.io/_diffequations/chapter-07/index.md

 Noncommutative geometry abstracts away points entirely, defining geometry via operator spectra.
 Finally, we frame physics itself as a topological quantum field theory—a functor from the category of cobordisms to vector spaces.
 The differential equation has dissolved; only the categorical structure remains.

-**Epilogue:** The journey is complete.
-We have ascended from the manual calculation of explicit solutions to the contemplation of eternal cohomological invariants.
-A differential equation is not merely a problem to be solved, but the language through which the topology of the universe speaks to itself.
+The journey is complete.
+We have ascended from the manual calculation of explicit solutions to the contemplation of eternal cohomological invariants. **A differential equation is not merely a problem to be solved, but the language through which the topology of the universe speaks to itself.**

 ## Prerequisites